Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Application

 The sampled sequences reveal a clear progression: in the stationary regime the points remain tightly clustered, in the periodic regime they form band-like structures reflecting alternation between the two lobes, and in the chaotic regime they spread broadly across the section.
 Thus, the two circular lobes in the phase space are directly connected to these rearrangements in the $(H_1,S)$ plane.

 Moreover, near bifurcation points the fluctuation range of $S(t_k)$ grows significantly, and the clustering of points becomes asymmetric due to biased residence times in each lobe.
 This behavior highlights how the onset of chaos is accompanied by measurable changes in the distributions of $H_1$ and $S$.

-Consequently, even from section samples alone, NNET enables a systematic classification of stationary, periodic, and chaotic states, providing a unified dynamical interpretation.
+The NNET section samples therefore provide a complementary thermodynamic-geometric characterization of the regimes identified by the Lyapunov spectrum and bifurcation diagram, rather than an independent proof of chaos.